msteinbeck/tinyspline/README.md

 [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve)
 (even lines and points) with a modern C++11 wrapper and bindings for C#, Java and Python (via Swig).
-The goal of this project is to provide a small library with a minimum of dependencies which is easy and intuitively to use.
+The goal of this project is to provide a small library with a minimum of set dependencies which is easy and intuitively to use.
 Moreover, the integration of TinySpline into OpenGL is straightforward.

 TinySpline is licensed under [the MIT License](http://opensource.org/licenses/MIT), so feel free to use it anywhere.